Last Updated on November 9, 2023

 Wondrous Item, very rare (requires attunement)

-While wearing the robe, a creature can use their action to enter the Astral Plane from whichever plane they currently occupy, bringing with them everything they are wearing and carrying.
-The robe’s wearer remains in the Astral Plane until they use an action to return to the plane they were previously on.
-When they return, they reappear in the last space they occupied, or if that space is occupied, the nearest unoccupied space.
+While you wear the robe, you can use an action to enter the Astral Plane along with everything you are wearing and carrying.
+You remain there until you use an action to return to the plane you were on.
+You reappear in the last space you occupied, or if that space is occupied, the nearest unoccupied space.

 What Is a Robe of Stars?